 My love affair with the dance began at the age of eight, when my grandmother took me to see the film The Red Shoes.
 I saw that beautiful, red-headed ballerina up on the screen, and I knew, right then, that I wanted to be a dancer when I grew up.

 After a great deal of hard work and nurturing by my teacher, Lelia Haller, in my home town of New Orleans, I was dancing principal roles with the New Orleans Civic Ballet by the age of fifteen.
 I made my professional debut in Coppelia.
 My work in New Orleans led to a scholarship to the Washington Ballet where I studied and worked with both Mary Day and the great ballet master, Edward Caton.
-I had the great fortune to dance in numerous ballets such as Swan Lake, Giselle, Les Sylphides and The Nutcracker.
-While in Washington, I was privileged to work with such dance legends as Martha Graham, Agnes DeMille, Jose Limon and Eric Bruhn.
+I had the great fortune to dance in numerous ballets including Swan Lake, Giselle, Les Sylphides and The Nutcracker.
+While in Washington, I was privileged to work with such dance legends as Martha Graham, Agnes de Mille, Jose Limon and Erik Bruhn.

 While preparing for my first Broadway show in 1987, I slipped on ice, fell down a flight of stairs and broke my back.
 Now a paraplegic, I use a wheelchair, and work diligently on behalf of performing artists with disabilities.
 After my accident I was sure that my dancing days were over.
-How could I dance when I could't walk?
+How could I dance when I couldn't walk?
 The thought of life without dancing was extremely depressing for me.
 I had to find a way to keep dancing.
 What I learned was that the dancer inside me didn't know or care that I was using a wheelchair, she just wanted to keep dancing.

 I continue to take a mainstream, professional ballet class every day and have developed wheelchair dance techniques strongly rooted in and growing out of classical ballet and modern dance.
 Listen to the dancer in your heart.
 He or she will show you the way!